Melissa McCarthy Weight Loss Sizzles In New Cooking Comedy Video: How She Shed 75 Lbs With Ketogenic Diet

 “She’s shrinking!
 Melissa McCarthy appears to be half her size.”

-Melissa has shed more than 75 pounds, a stunning weight loss success also reported by Celebrity Health & Fitness.
-McCarthy used a high fat, low carb ketogenic diet along with exercise.
+Melissa has shed more than 75 pounds, a stunning weight-loss success also reported by Celebrity Health & Fitness.
+McCarthy used a high-fat, low-carb ketogenic diet along with exercise.
 Benefits of ketogenic diets include preventing inflammation and even reversing some types of diabetes.

 Dr. David Ludwig told the publication that he shed 20 pounds in three months by using this type of diet.
-The physician clarified that low-carb diets such as Melissa McCarthy’s ketogenic weight loss plan reduce appetite while enhancing mood and keeping the blood sugar stable.
+The physician clarified that low-carb diets such as Melissa McCarthy’s ketogenic weight-loss plan reduce appetite while enhancing mood and keeping the blood sugar stable.

 Melissa McCarthy Ketogenic Diet Causes Body To Burn Fat For Fuel